• About OREC

 Clery Act Compliance

-Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act; 20 U.S.C., Section 1092[f], as amended
+Jeanne Clery Campus Safety Act; 20 U.S.C., Section 1092[f], as amended

 TAMU’s Compliance Officer chairs a university committee that addresses Clery Act regulatory requirements and assesses compliance for federally mandated reports (Clery Annual Security Report and Annual Fire Safety Report).